 - Federal High Court, Akure - FHC/AK/CS/19/2016 - All Progressives Congress & 4 Others V. Peoples Democratic Party & 11 Others - The Plaintiffs sought to stop the Local Government elections in Ondo State.
 They also sought to stop NYSC from providing corps members as Ad-hoc Staff for the said elections.
 The matter was dismissed in favour of the Scheme in April, 2016

-In case of any problem or inquiries, you can contact the Unit through one of the following hotlines:
+In case of any problem or inquiries, you can contact the Unit through any of the following hotlines:

 - Assistant Director - 08033119404